javascript-tutorial/en.javascript.info/8-async/01-callback-hell/article.md

   loadScript('/my/script2.js', function(script) {

-    if (something) {
 *!*
     loadScript('/my/script3.js', function(script) {
-        // ...continue after all scripts are loaded });
+      // ...continue after all scripts are loaded
+    });
 */!*
-    }

   })

 });
 ```

-As you can see, a new asynchronous action means one more nesting level.
+As we can see, a new asynchronous action means one more nesting level.
+So the code becomes deeper and deeper.

 ## Handling errors

-In this example we didn't consider errors.
+In examples above we didn't consider errors.
 What if a script loading failed with an error?
 Our callback should be able to react on that.

 Here's an improved version of `loadScript` that tracks loading errors: